Network Densification in 5G: From the Short-Range Communications Perspective: Interpretation of Network Densification: From the Spatial Throughput Perspective

-The above results also confirms the importance of applying multi-slope BPM to model the channel power gain in ultra-dense scenarios.
-Despite capturing the different power decay rates over different distances, multi-slope UPM fails to capture the power loss within near-field regions and it even artificially enhances the received power when $d\in\left(0,1\right)\:\mathrm{m}$.
+The above results also confirm the importance of applying multi-slope BPM to model the pathloss in ultra-dense scenarios.
+Despite capturing the different power decay rates over different distances, multi-slope UPM fails to capture the power loss within short-range regions.
 This makes the increase of aggregate interference power be counter-balanced by the increase of the desired signal power.
-Consequently, the successful probability in (\ref{eq:spatial throughput}) is over-estimated and spatial throughput linearly/sublinearly increases with $\mu$.
-Instead, the multi-slope BPM is capable of characterizing moderate power decay within near-field region and $\left(0,1\right)\:\mathrm{m}$, which is consistent with practice (see Fig. \ref{fig:Experimental results}).
+Consequently, the successful probability in (\ref{eq:spatial throughput}) is over-estimated and spatial throughput linearly/sublinearly increases with the BS density $\mu$.
+Instead, the multi-slope BPM is capable of characterizing moderate power decay within short-range region, which is consistent with practice (see Fig. \ref{fig:Experimental results}).
 Under BPM, the spatial throughput is shown to be eventually degraded by the over-deployment of BSs.
-Therefore, the results indicate that multi-slope BPM can serve as a reasonable pathloss model especially in UDN.
+Therefore, multi-slope BPM could serve as a reasonable pathloss model especially in UDN.